shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-troubleshoot-deployment.md

 <properties
-   pageTitle="Solución de problemas de implementación de StorSimple | Microsoft Azure" description="Se describe cómo diagnosticar y corregir los errores que se producen al implementar StorSimple por primera vez." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Troubleshoot StorSimple deployment issues | Microsoft Azure" description="Describes how to diagnose and fix errors that occur when you first deploy StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"